 * To peel fresh tomatoes, cut a shallow cross on one end, blanch in boiling water for about 30 seconds, remove from boiling water and the peels should easily come off.

-3 Add the tomatoes and chicken broth.
-Cook until potatoes are cooked through, about 20 minutes (or longer).
+3 Add tomatoes, stock, simmer: Add the tomatoes and chicken broth.
+Bring to a boil, lower heat to maintain a simmer.
+Cover and cook until potatoes are cooked through, about 20 minutes (or longer).

-4 Stir in the brown sugar.
+4 Add beans, blend half the soup: Stir in the brown sugar.
 Add half of the beans to the mixture.
 Use an immersion blender to blend about half of the soup mixture (or blend half of the soup in a standing blender and return to the pot).

-5 Add bacon to the soup and the rest of the beans.
+5 Add bacon, remaining beans: Add bacon to the soup and the rest of the beans.
 Add salt and pepper to taste.

 Serve with crusty bread.